avabellaw/shark-quiz/readme.md

 Once the quiz has ended, the user's score will be displayed.

 You will be able to use the enter button in place of mouse clicks for the majority of actions.

+#### Assets

+Images including GIFs will reside in the images folder.
+Anything classed as an icon will go under the "icons" folder.
+This will include .svg and .webp files.

 ### Skeleton Plane